jizhang02/Vocabulary-in-Compurter-Science-Paper/README.md

 Contributions are always welcome!
 - Fork the project
-- Create your feature branch (git checkout -b feature/my-new-feature)
-- Commit your changes (git commit -am 'Add some feature')
+- Commit your changes
-- Push to the branch (git push origin feature/my-new-feature)
+- Push to the branch
 - Create a new Pull Request

 ## License